Former Journalist, Time, Sports Illustrated, The Wall Street Journal

 From 1996 to 1998, she was a Senior Editor at Sports Illustrated, overseeing the editing of a variety of stories and profiles, including a cover story on controversial sports agent Drew Rosenhaus, dubbed by peers as “the most hated man in the NFL.”
 As a staff writer, Steptoe co-authored the magazine’s 1994 cover story exposing NCAA rules violations by members of the national-champion Florida State University football team.
 Before SI, she spent five years with The Wall Street Journal, where she covered legal issues—including the A.H.
 Robins bankruptcy—the pharmaceutical industry and the financial markets.

 Listed in Who’s Who in America since 2005, Steptoe co-authored Olympic champion Jackie Joyner-Kersee’s 1998 autobiography, A Kind of Grace.
 She also authored A Guide to Women’s Golf with LPGA Hall of Famer Carol Mann.
 After receiving degrees in economics and journalism from University of Missouri, she earned a law degree from Duke University.
-A native of Lutcher, La., she currently resides in Los Angeles.
+A native of Lutcher, La., she currently resides in New York.